marcussmith0/Store-App/README.md

 When you run this command only the products that have a quantity that is less than 5.

-If all products are greater than 5 then `"You have no low inventory"` will print to the screen.
+If all products are greater than 5 then `"There are no items that are below 5 in quantity"` will print to the screen.

 ![screenshot 22](https://cloud.githubusercontent.com/assets/22058682/26480700/5c465424-41a1-11e7-8204-41253fb383b2.png)